Xuanwu Gate Incident: Background

 There were allegations that Yang Wengan was raising troops for Li Jiancheng, who was left in charge of the capital while Emperor Gaozu was away in his summer palace, to stage a coup for the throne.
 Whether Li Jiancheng was actually involved is still disputed among historians.
 Yang Wengan was the regional commander of Qingzhou in Gansu and a former guard of Li Jiancheng at the East Palace.
 The alleged plot was disclosed to the authorities, so Li Jiancheng was summoned from Chang'an and Yang Wengan was summoned from his garrison post.
 Li Jiancheng went to seek forgiveness against the advice of a subordinate to seize the throne.
-In contrast, Yang Wengan raised his troops and rebelled in the sixth month of 624 AD.
+In contrast, Yang Wengan raised his troops and rebelled in the sixth month of 624.
 Emperor Gaozu sent Li Shimin to put down the rebellion, but Yang Wengan's own subordinates killed him after the imperial forces arrived at the scene.
 Emperor Gaozu initially offered Li Shimin the position of heir apparent in light of Yang Wengan's rebellion.
 However, Li Jiancheng's supporters, Li Yuanji, the palace ladies, and Minister Feng Deyi interceded to clear Li Jiancheng from the affair.
 Thus, Emperor Gaozu allowed Li Jiancheng to remain the heir apparent, but exiled some of Li Jiancheng's advisors and at least one member of Li Shimin's staff.

 There are many questions with this rebellion, including why Yang Wengan rebelled, whether Li Jiancheng actually intended to rebel, what happened between Yang Wengan and Yuwen Ying (an emissary sent by the Emperor to Yang before the rebellion), why Yuwen Ying joined the rebel army, whether Li Shimin influenced some of the events or people involved, why Li Shimin's subordinate Du Yan was one of those who were exiled, and why the emperor did not install Li Shimin as the new heir as was promised.

 Some texts state that, prior to the coup, Li Shimin survived a poisoning attempt by his two brothers.
 According to the Jiu Tangshu, it happened prior to 626 AD, while the Zizhi Tongjian dates it to the sixth lunar month of 626 AD, placing it within three days of the coup.
-Other sources state that the latter interpretation is most probably the one to be incorrect, since the poisoning had rendered Li Shimin seriously ill.
+It is assumed, that the latter interpretation is most probably the one to be incorrect, since the poisoning had rendered Li Shimin seriously ill.
 It is still disputed when or whether this poisoning actually happened.
 Li Jiancheng and Li Yuanji successfully plotted the dismissal of Fang Xuanling and Du Ruhui, who were Li Shimin's principal advisors, from service.
 Yuchi Jingde, who was a general of Li Shimin, escaped an assassination attempt ordered by the two princes, but he was later slandered by the two princes at court and came near execution if it had not been for Li Shimin's intercession.
 By 626 AD, Li Shimin became increasingly worried by his brothers' successful machinations in turning Emperor Gaozu against him and in removing his staff members.